The spasticity of multiple sclerosis doesn’t come in just one flavor.

 Different Ways MS Spasticity Presents

-“Spasticity can come in a ‘variety of flavors’ with MS,” says says Mitzi J. Williams, MD, a board certified neurologist and MS specialist, and clinical advisor for the Multiple Sclerosis Foundation.
+“Spasticity can come in a ‘variety of flavors’ with MS,” says Mitzi J. Williams, MD, clinical neurologist with Morehouse School of Medicine, an MS specialist and clinical advisor for the Multiple Sclerosis Foundation.

 Dr. Williams explains, “People can have tightness of the muscles that feels like a rubber band, cramping like ‘Charlie horses, or a spasm that can actually make the extremity jerk or kick.